Divesting from Police to Invest in Our Communities

 We amplify the voices of people harmed by gun violence and poverty who want to reduce spending on police and prisons.
 We launch creative narrative interventions such as podcasts, documentaries, and town halls.
 We mobilize people to speak out in the public square whether that be at city hall, in the media, or in the streets.

 With our movement partners, we were able to stop a $19 million increase to the Philadelphia Police Department budget in 2020.
+In 2021, we waged a successful campaign to secure $7.7 million in funding for non- police mobile crisis teams in Philly and took some mental health calls out of the hands of the police.
 In the future, we’ll keep fighting to reduce the police budget so we can invest in social services and jobs programs.
 We’ll win true alternatives such as non police unarmed first responders trained in de-escalation and violence interrupter programs that empower people with street credibility to interrupt cycles of violence.

 Our work pushes us to re-imagine public safety and invest in our communities as we divest from policing.
 The future of our communities demands nothing less.